Skip to main content

 • Tile.
 In this mode, UDFs process data for specific geographic areas defined by predefined bounding boxes.
 These bounding boxes can be specified in various ways.
 This option is suitable for datasets that cover geographic extents and allow for spatial queries.
 Compute tasks are distributed among worker, with each worker processing only the fraction of data corresponding to a specific tile.
 This enables parallel processing and efficient computation.

-Deciding which to use is based on the underlying dataset and on the client mechanism.
-This is specified by parameters of the fused.run convenience function.
+Deciding which to use is based on the underlying dataset and the client.
+This is specified by the parameters of fused.run.

 Run as File